“Have patience. All things are difficult before they become easy.” -- Persian poet Saadi

 Year Three: Time for Validation

 The third year too is not a great one, generally speaking.
-The excitement of the first year turns into a deep worry by now and more questions are now in your mind than answers.
+The excitement of the first year turns into a deep worry, and more questions are now in your mind than answers.
 It is a situation where you cannot feel too hopeless either for you have already invested a good amount of time and money.
 It’s like swimming in the middle of an ocean.
 You are uncertain about the remaining journey but going back is not a wise option either.
 You need to take a strong call at this point on reassessing your entrepreneurial venture.
 The good times that you were hopeful about all this time might be around the corner which you can’t see.
 Or maybe they are far off.
 You need to ask at this stage whether you are ready to undertake the pain for another few years if the situation so arises.
 The commitment level can’t go down even while you are feeling mentally exhausted.
 And one important thing to do at this stage is to ignore people’s advice most of which is bound to be negative.

 Year Four: The good times start showing